thetopham/tradingview-bot/README.md

 1. **Alert intake & async dispatch** – The Flask webhook validates the shared secret and hands the payload to `handle_webhook_logic` on a background thread so TradingView or n8n immediately receive a `202` response.【F:tradingview_projectx_bot.py†L113-L122】
 2. **Pre-trade guardrails** – `handle_webhook_logic` normalizes the strategy, account, symbol, and size, then enforces several early exits: unknown accounts, missing contracts, manual `FLAT` commands, or time windows where trading is disallowed.
 It also tags the current market session and periodically logs regime snapshots for monitoring.【F:tradingview_projectx_bot.py†L671-L717】
-3. **Hybrid regime intelligence (n8n)** – AI-enabled accounts route through `ai_trade_decision_with_regime`, which first calls `fetch_multi_timeframe_analysis` using the n8n base URL.
-That helper aggregates 1-minute Supabase OHLC data into 5/15/30 minute bars, merges any stored chart snapshots, and falls back to live n8n `/webhook/<timeframe>` endpoints when local data is missing.
-All analyses are cached in Supabase to reduce duplicate n8n executions.【F:api.py†L1121-L1294】【F:api.py†L701-L1010】
+3. **OHLC-only regime intelligence** – AI-enabled accounts route through `ai_trade_decision_with_regime`, which first calls `fetch_multi_timeframe_analysis`.
+The helper aggregates 1-minute Supabase OHLC data into multi-timeframe arrays (5m/15m/30m/1h/4h/1d) and skips TradingView screenshots or n8n image fallbacks, cutting external API usage.【F:api.py†L613-L820】
 4. **Regime-aware risk filters** – The regime result drives several blocking decisions before the AI model is even called: account risk checks from `PositionManager`, entry-quality scoring that punishes choppy or low-confidence conditions, and regime rules that suppress conflicting signals (e.g., forcing HOLDs when the regime says not to trade).【F:api.py†L1140-L1205】【F:api.py†L1026-L1109】
 5. **AI adjudication & sizing** – Only after those gates does the bot send the enriched payload (regime snapshot, chart URLs, support/resistance levels, position context) to the n8n/OpenAI webhook.
 The returned decision is annotated with regime metadata and then clipped against regime-defined maximum size or risk-based recommendations before execution continues.【F:api.py†L1207-L1294】
-6. **Strategy execution** – If the AI authorizes a BUY/SELL, `handle_webhook_logic` overwrites the original alert with AI guidance, clears existing protective orders when appropriate, and dispatches to the configured strategy (`bracket`, `brackmod`, or `pivot`).
-Otherwise the trade is blocked and the reason is logged for observability.【F:tradingview_projectx_bot.py†L718-L766】
+6. **Strategy execution** – If the AI authorizes a BUY/SELL, `handle_webhook_logic` overwrites the original alert with AI guidance and dispatches a single bracket-template order; HOLD/FLAT decisions short-circuit without stop/TP polling.
+Otherwise the trade is blocked and the reason is logged for observability.【F:tradingview_projectx_bot.py†L718-L834】【F:strategies.py†L24-L70】

 The result is a closed-loop flow where TradingView alerts are tempered by a hybrid regime detector, n8n-hosted AI reasoning, and on-bot risk checks before the execution modules touch ProjectX.